-Outlining Advocacy Strategies
+Advocacy Strategies

-This chapter presents a simple guideline for outlining advocacy strategies, the second step in the advocacy initiative planning framework given earlier.
+This chapter presents a simple guideline for outlining advocacy strategies, the second step in the advocacy initiative planning framework.
 This step includes selection of the issue, selection of the target audience, setting a policy goal, and identification of allies and opponents.
-This chapter highlights the way that all information collected through the process presented here can be moulded.
+The chapter highlights the way in which the information collected through the process presented here can be moulded.

 From the previous chapter you may have realised more clearly that poverty and discrimination are connected directly or indirectly with policy considerations.
-Identification of the root causes and effects of this connection gives you the opportunity to select advocacy as a tool to overcome or minimise the broader problems that mountain people are suffering from.
+Identification of the root causes and effects of this connection gives you the opportunity to select advocacy as a tool to overcome or minimise the broader problems from which mountain people are suffering.

 After identifying all causes and affects, you may be ambitious.
 You may want to deal with several issues in order to resolve the variety of problems faced by the communities you are working with.
 However, a realistic evaluation will probably convince you that you cannot deal with all the issues that you are interested in.
-Therefore you have to maintain a focus only on certain issues (Figure 3.1).
+Therefore you have to maintain a focus on selected issues (Figure 4.1).